rsiemens/squids/docs/guide.rst

 Application
 -----------

-The ``squids.App`` serves as the central object for registering tasks and creating consumers.
+The :class:`squids.App` serves as the central object for registering tasks and creating consumers.
 It is also responsible for knowing how to connect to SQS.
 It takes two arguments, ``name`` and ``config``, the later of which is optional. ``name`` is a string identifier for your application while ``config`` is a dictionary of configuration values that are passed to `boto3.session.Session.resource <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.resource>`_.